wildjan/MonoGames/README.md

 Snake- implemantation of the famous game Nibbles (not finished) SpaceShip- shooting asteroids (controls LEFT/RIGHT- rotation of the ship, UP- thrust, SPACE- shooting)

-DON'T FORGET: I am still the biginner- code is not perfect!
+DON'T FORGET: I am still the beginner- code is not perfect!

 Maybe you should change projects property 'Target framework" to convenient .NET framework.